nbarbettini/little-aspnetcore-book/chapters/alternative-databases/postgresql.md

 }
 ```

-to a new connection string for PostgreSQL:
+Change it to the following code to provide a connection string for PostgreSQL:

 ```
 "ConnectionStrings": {